 Treasury: Make Sure Addresses Are Updated Before The 2024 Income Tax Filing Season

-LANSING, Mich. – Taxpayers are encouraged to check with current and previous employers and financial institutions to ensure they have up-to-date addresses on file in preparation for the 2023 income tax filing season, according to the Michigan Department of Treasury.
+Taxpayers are encouraged to check with current and previous employers and financial institutions to ensure they have up-to-date addresses on file in preparation for the 2024 income tax filing season, according to the Michigan Department of Treasury.

 By ensuring employers and financial institutions have the latest address information on file, W-2s and other financial documents can be mailed to the correct address.
 Incorrect addresses typically lead to information being mailed to the wrong location and could cause delays when filing tax returns.

-“Making sure your address is updated with current and past employers and financial institutions can help prevent paperwork headaches when you file your income taxes next year," said Deputy State Treasurer Glenn White, who oversees Treasury's Revenue Services programs.
-"When the individual income tax processing season opens at the beginning of next year, we will be ready to process your return.
+“Updating your address with current and past employers and financial institutions can help prevent any unnecessary processing delays when you file your income taxes next year," said Deputy State Treasurer Glenn White, who oversees Treasury's Revenue Services programs.
+"When the individual income tax processing season opens in late January, we will be ready to process your return.
 A few moments of your time today can make filing much easier tomorrow."

 - When tax season begins in late January, taxpayers are encouraged to e-file their state tax returns instead of mailing a paper return.
 To learn more, go to www.mifastfile.org.

 - Taxpayers who have been recent victims of identity theft are asked to report their circumstances to the state Treasury Department.
 Reporting identity theft helps thwart cybercriminals who attempt to file returns and steal state tax refunds.
 To learn more about tax-related identity theft, go to www.michigan.gov/identitytheft.